Immunity is built over time, not overnight.

 Cinnamon is often confused with Cassia.
 They should be treated as separate foods, both from a nutritional and a health standpoint.
 Cassia should not be consumed regularly in large amounts.
 This recipe uses Cinnamon not Cassia

-I grind the dry spices into a fine powder along with the ginger and keep in the fridge.
+I grind the dry spices into a fine powder along with the ginger and refrigerate it.

 This stays for a long time.

-To prepare I add about 1 heaped tsp to a cup of water and boil for 5 to 10 mins.
+To prepare my morning elixir, I add about 1 heaped tsp to a cup of water and boil for 5 to 10 mins.
 If tulsi is available I add it at this point else beetle leaf also works well.

 I add the juice of half a lime and drink it while warm